sitasp/CodeSync/README.md

 ## Usage

-To use LeetSync, follow these steps:
+To use CodeSync, follow these steps:

 1. Solve a problem on LeetCode and submit your solution.
-2. LeetSync will create a new file or update an existing one in your selected repository automatically.
+2. CodeSync will create a new file or update an existing one in your selected repository automatically.
 3. Go and check the submission on your github repository

 ## Support

-If you encounter any issues or have any suggestions for improving LeetSync, please feel free to [open an issue](https://github.com/3ba2ii/leet-sync/issues) on the GitHub repository.
+If you encounter any issues or have any suggestions for improving CodeSync, please feel free to [open an issue](https://github.com/3ba2ii/leet-sync/issues) on the GitHub repository.

 ## Contributing